 A survey of the progress of mathematics from ancient to modern times.
 Attention is given to the philosophy of mathematics and to the bearing of mathematics on other branches of knowledge.

-Prerequisite: MATH 210 with a grade of C or better, or permission of instructor.
+Prerequisite: MATH 152 or MATH 210, with a grade of C or better.